How Should I Treat My Symptoms?

 - Avoid crowds.

-- Avoid contact with people who have a cold.
+- Stay away from people who have a cold.

-- Do not touch your eyes, nose, or mouth.
-Germs are often spread when you touch a contaminated surface and then touch your eyes, nose, or mouth.
+- Don’t touch your eyes, nose, or mouth.
+Germs are often spread when you touch a contaminated surface and then touch these areas.

-- your symptoms don't improve or get worse after three to four days
+- Your symptoms don't improve or get worse after 3 to 4 days.

-Some signs of a more serious problem are a sick-to-your- stomach feeling, vomiting, high fever, shaking chills, chest pain, or coughing with thick, yellow-green mucus.
+- After feeling a little better, you start having signs of a more serious problem, like a sick-to-your- stomach feeling, vomiting, high fever, shaking chills, chest pain, or coughing with thick, yellow-green mucus.